 When not out climbing mountains and running marathons, Kevin considers himself an Imagineer for the Museum.
 His interest is the future of museums and their roles in our lives.
 While at the Museum, his focus is on conceptualizing, designing, and evaluating the experiences of our guests.

 Travel and Trade Relations - Tourism Specialist

-After completing a Bachelor in Tourism Management Degree, Valentina found interest in the non-profit sector and tourism attractions.
-She has spent the last 3 years working for different tourism attractions and in various roles and departments.
-Valentina is passionate about the tourism industry, customer relationship management, market research, sales and development.
-As the Tourism Specialist, Valentina manages the Museum's Travel and Trade accounts, keeps on top of industry trends and news and represents the Museum at tourism industry events.
+Valentina has a bachelor in Tourism Management Degree and over 6 years of customer service experience.
+She has worked at different tourism attractions in various roles and departments.
+Valentina is passionate about the tourism industry, customer relationship management, market research, marketing strategies and sales and development.
+As the Tourism Specialist, Valentina manages the Museum's Travel and Trade accounts, keeps on top of industry trends and news and represents the Museum at industry events and conferences.